-Broadly stated, I am interested in the intersections and relatedness of political economy, consumer culture, financial markets, and economic life.
-Consequently, my research interests have tended to revolve around periods of pronounced economic change, uncertainty, and crisis.
+I am interested in the intersecting roles played by finance and politics in shaping economic life .
+Consequently, my research has tended to revolve around periods of economic change, uncertainty, and crisis.

 Review of Korinna Schönhärl, ed.
 Decision Taking, Confidence, and Risk Management in Banks from Early Modernity to the 20th Century (London: Palgrave McMillan, 2017), for H/Soz/Kult, February 5, 2020. https://www.hsozkult.de/publicationreview/id/reb-27230

 - Chancellor’s Fellow

 - DeConde/Burns Prize, 2020